Pakistan Haramosh La 5,150m

 Arando village and the terminus of the Chgolugma Glacier.

 Our first camp on the Chogolugma Glacier.
-We stayed here for two nights to wait out the rain, Sine it is a cow pasture we had hundreds of flies in our tents.
+We stayed here for two nights to wait out the rain.
+Since it was a cow pasture we had hundreds of flies in our tents.

 Chomolugma Glacier

-Day 5 was long but flat march along the Chomolugma Glacier.
+Day 5 was long but the march was along a flat side valley next to the Chomolugma Glacier.

 A beautiful flower filled side moraine of the Chogolugma Glacier.
 Spantik is directly ahead.